-The C programming language is less abstracted from the computer’s machine language than some other languages with which you may be familiar.
-This means that C does not have support for object-oriented programming (like Python, Java and C++), nor does it have a rich set of high-level programming abstractions (such as strings, lists and dictionaries in Python).
-As a result, if you want to use a dictionary data structure in your C program, you need to implement it yourself, as opposed to just importing the one that is part of the programming language (as in Python).
+The C programming language is less abstracted from the computer’s machine language than some other languages with which you might be familiar.
+This means that C doesn’t have support for object-oriented programming (like Python, Java, and C++) or have a rich set of high-level programming abstractions (such as strings, lists, and dictionaries in Python).
+As a result, if you want to use a dictionary data structure in your C program, you need to implement it yourself as opposed to just importing the one that is part of the programming language (as in Python).

-C’s lack of high-level abstractions may make it seem like a less appealing programming language to use.
-However, C’s being less abstracted from the underlying machine makes it easier for a programmer to see and understand the relationship between a program’s code and the computer’s execution of it.
-C programmers retain much more control over how their programs execute on the hardware, and can write code that runs much more efficiently than equivalent code written using the higher-level abstractions provided by other programming languages.
-In particular, they have much more control over how their programs manage memory, which can have a significant impact on performance.
-Thus, C remains the de facto language for computer systems programming where low-level control and a efficiency are crucial.
+C’s lack of high-level abstractions might make it seem like a less appealing programming language to use.
+However, being less abstracted from the underlying machine makes C easier for a programmer to see and understand the relationship between a program’s code and the computer’s execution of it.
+C programmers retain more control over how their programs execute on the hardware, and they can write code that runs more efficiently than equivalent code written using the higher-level abstractions provided by other programming languages.
+In particular, they have more control over how their programs manage memory, which can have a significant impact on performance.
+Thus, C remains the de facto language for computer systems programming where low-level control and efficiency are crucial.

-We use C in this book both for its expressiveness of program control and for its relatively straightforward translation to assembly and machine code that a computer executes.
+We use C in this book because of its expressiveness of program control and its relatively straightforward translation to assembly and machine code that a computer executes.
 This chapter introduces programming in C, beginning with an overview of its features.
 Chapter 2 then describes C’s features in more detail.